-New versions of software are hitting the markets now and then.
-Even websites updates are made on daily basis in these times.
+New versions of the software are hitting the markets now and then.
+Even websites updates are made on a daily basis in these times.
 With technology surging ahead with quick advancements, it is important to evaluate and reiterate a design without much delay.

 Design can’t be evaluated without a prototype thus, it is essential to be skilled in rapid prototyping so that the UX design can be better communicated and assessed.

 Rapid prototyping can become an asset for every UX designer and should be rendered for better interactions which might not be possible with old-school mediums of wireframes and visuals.

 10. Business Brain